CensoredUsername/dynasm-rs/README.md

 ## Limitations

-- Currently only supports x64 long mode with every AMD/Intel/VIA extension except for AVX-512.
+- Currently only supports the x64 and x86 instruction sets in long and protected mode with every AMD/Intel/VIA extension except for AVX-512.

 ## Example